 Like most good things at McDonald's (the McRib!), you can only grab the Shamrock Shake once a year — generally between early February right up through at least St. Patrick's Day.
 (That's part of what makes it so popular.)

 But the Shamrock Shake didn't become a national treasure until McDonald's decided that every state in the U.S. deserved it — that was in 2012.
 Before then, the milkshake's cult following jonesing for one had to use McDonald's Shamrock Shake Finder app (yes, there was an app for that) to track down the locations of every single Shamrock Shake-serving McDonald's restaurant in the U.S. Talk about dedication!
-This year, though, in honor of its 50th anniversary, the Shamrock Shake will be sold in all 50 states, plus Canada and Ireland.

-Throughout its 50-year run, the Shamrock Shake has taken many different tastes and forms: the Shamrock Chocolate Shake, the Shamrock Chocolate Chip Frappé, the Shamrock Mocha, the Shamrock Hot Chocolate and an extremely short-lived Shamrock Sundae.
+Throughout its run, the Shamrock Shake has taken many different tastes and forms: the Shamrock Chocolate Shake, the Shamrock Chocolate Chip Frappé, the Shamrock Mocha, the Shamrock Hot Chocolate and an extremely short-lived Shamrock Sundae.